What you get:

 We are so stupid.
 If you don't trust me please switch on your TV and see the news.
 You can also read a history book.
 As Douglas Adams said in his book The Hitch-hiker Guide to the Galaxy: "Many [human beings] were increasingly of the opinion that they’d all made a big mistake in coming down from the trees in the first place.
-And some said that even the trees had been a bad move, and that no one should ever have left the oceans."
+And some said that even the trees had been a bad move and that no one should ever have left the oceans."

 We all humans tend to share the same ideas, depending on the culture and the time in history.
 A few centuries ago people were really worried about their honor.
 Now it is not that important, this has changed.
 If you had said to a man from the fifteenth century that honor is not important, he would have thought that you are a coward or bad in some sense.
 This behavior, the hatred of the different, has been always the same.
 And it is still the same nowadays.
-In North Europe and North America fascists movements are growing and it is happening the same with communists movements in South Europe and South America.
+In North Europe and North America, fascists movements are growing and it is happening the same with communists movements in South Europe and South America.

-This hatred of the different has been studied for many philosophers, psychologists and other scientists.
+This hatred of the different has been studied by many philosophers, psychologists and other scientists.
 Many of them agree that human beings are like sheep.
 The sheep is probably the most stupid animal in nature.
 If a sheep starts to move, all the rest follows.
 If all sheep are seated and one gets up, all of them get up.
 I really recommend you to go to the countryside and observe their behavior, it's really hilarious.

-Generally speaking we have two ways of learning, imitation and innovation.
+Generally speaking, we have two ways of learning, imitation and innovation.
 We imitate when we acquire knowledge from others.
 We innovate when we generate knowledge by ourselves.

-There is a biological reason that explains why we tend to imitate rather than to innovate.
+There is a biological reason that explains why we tend to imitate rather than innovate.
 Imitation costs us less energy than innovation.
 Energy is the money of the Universe and nobody wants to spend their money.

 We don't fully understand how the human brain works, but we have some ideas.
 We know that we create representations of our environment.
-This representations are flexible models of things together with their relationships.
+These representations are flexible models of things together with their relationships.

-This lead us to a very important feature of our intelligence, our ability to understand differences between representations.
+This leads us to a very important feature of our intelligence, our ability to understand differences between representations.
 And we can identify them really fast.
 As an example let's say that somebody removes the computer from our room.
 We will be able to notice it instantaneously.
 What is really happening inside our heads is that we compare our representation of the room with what we currently see.
 But we don't analyze the room object by object, we just perceive that the computer is gone.

 Therefore, we have evolved to be able to store little information of the representations, in a very flexible way.
 And at the same time, we are able to understand the differences between these representations very quickly.
 This is what makes us more intelligent than any animal or machine.
 But we have to pay a price for having our superior intelligence.
 We have to pay in energy.